Xi Jinping has accepted Narendra Modi’s invitation to visit India this year, says foreign secretary

 The meeting between the two leaders began with Xi congratulating Modi over his election victory.
 Modi on behalf of all Indians also wished Xi who will turn 66-years-old on June 15.

-“After our meeting in Wuhan, we have seen a new momentum and stability in our relations,” Modi Modi said in his opening remarks.
+“After our meeting in Wuhan, we have seen a new momentum and stability in our relations,” Modi said in his opening remarks.
 “There has been a rapid progress in the strategic communication between the two sides, leading to be more sensitive towards each other’s concerns and interests.
 And there has been new areas for further cooperation since then.”

 Pakistan Prime Minister Imran Khan is also in Kyrgyzstan capital to attend the SCO summit and will meet Xi.